n1chols/JoinToCreateVCBot/README.md

 ##### When a user leaves a designated temporary channel:
 1. If the voice channel is empty, it's deleted
-2. Otherwise, if the user was the creator, the next user inherits channel customization permissions
+2. Otherwise, if they were the creator, another user inherits channel customization permissions

 ### Instructions
 ##### 1. Add a "Join to Create" channel: